-Activity / issue Action required Responsible party Frequency Ensure that no litter, refuse, wastes, rubbish, rubble, debris and builders wastes generated on the premises be placed, dumped or deposited on adjacent/surrounding properties during or after the construction period of the project are disposed of at dumping site as approved by the Council.
-EO, Contractor Monitor daily - weekly The Contractor shall take all reasonable and precautionary steps to ensure that uncontrolled fires are not started as a consequence of his activities on site.
-Contractor Daily The Contractor shall ensure that there is basic fire-fighting equipment available on site as per requirement of the local Emergency Services Contractor, ECO Continuous Fire Prevention and Control The Contractor shall ensure that all site personnel are aware of the fire risks and how to deal with any fires that occur.
+Activity / issue Action required Responsible party Frequency (d) Storm water should be managed in such a way that no overland flow is possible onto the site from any adjacent area.
+Stormwater drains in the area should be routinely inspected by the environmental officer for solid waste to avoid blockages and associated problems ELO, Contractor Continual (a) The Contractor shall take all reasonable and precautionary steps to ensure that uncontrolled fires are not started as a consequence of his activities on site.
+Contractor Daily (b) The Contractor shall ensure that there is basic fire-fighting equipment available on site as per requirement of the local Emergency Services Contractor, ECO Continuous 2.8 Fire Prevention and Control (c) The Contractor shall ensure that all site personnel are aware of the fire risks and how to deal with any fires that occur.
 This shall include, but not be limited to: Regular fire prevention talks Posting of regular reminders to staff.
-Contractor, ECO Continuous Any accidental fires, which occur, shall be reported to the Eskom Environmental Manager immediately and then to the relevant authorities.
-Contractor Continuous
+Contractor, ECO Continuous (d) Any accidental fires, which occur, shall be reported to the Eskom Environmental Manager immediately and then to the relevant authorities.
+Contractor, ECO Continuous 2.9 Erosion Control (a) During decommissioning any construction materials should be screened or covered to prevent offsite movement (primarily windblown soil) and the surplus material should be removed from site to an approved disposal site.
+Contractor, ECO Continuous